ATrefzer/Insight/README.md

 The definition of a hotspot is a file that frequently changes and(!) has large "lines of code" metric.

-Now, while each of these metrics is a weak predictor for code smells on its own, the two combined are often a good indicator that a code file starts to degenerate.
+Now, while each of these metrics is a weak predictor for code smells on its own, the two combined are often a good indicator that a code file starts to erode.
 The definition applies, of course, to harmless files, too, like configuration files, string resources, designer generated files, etc.  But a high change frequency combined with the large size also quite accurately finds files that are candidates for refactoring.

 What is the reasoning behind this?